 The outer wall of the Lakshmana stone Temple in Khajuraho is delicately carved.
-In front of the temple are two open pavilions which are called mandapas.
-On the South is the Varaha mandapa with an image of the standing Varaha, which is the boar incarnation of Vishnu.
+In front of the temple are two open pavilions called mandapas.
+In the South is the Varaha mandapa with an image of the standing Varaha, the boar incarnation of Vishnu.
 The entire body of the statue is carved with the figures of many other Hindu gods and goddesses.

 The temple stands on a platform with sculptures depicting elephants and horsemen in procession.
 On climbing the stairs of the temples, one reaches the broad platform where rituals are performed.
 The Lakshmana Temple at Khajuraho faces east, and a flight of stairs leads to the inner chamber, which is placed on a platform.